matteoagosti/node-request-caching/README.md

 `callback(err, res, body, cache)` gets invoked whenever error or response occurs.
 Function arguments are:
 - `err`: the error message, `null` if everything is ok
-- `res`: object containing some properties of the HTTP.response.
-An example of what you could get:
+- `res`: object containing some properties of the HTTP.response:
 ```javascript
 {
   headers: {